goschtl/zope/zope2book/trunk/source/ZPT.rst

 Let's try to rewrite it using a *Python expression*::

-  <h1 tal:content="python: context.getProperty('title')">Sample Page
+  <h1 tal:content="python: context.title">Sample Page Title</h1>
-   Title</h1>

 While *path expressions* are the default, we need a prefix to indicate other expression types.
-This expression with the prefix 'python:' does (at least here) the same as the *path expression* above, but we have to know that 'title' is a property of the context object and how to access properties.  *Path expressions* try different ways to access 'title', so in general they are more flexible, but less explicit.
+This expression with the prefix 'python:' does (at least here) the same as the *path expression* above. *Path expressions* try different ways to access 'title', so in general they are more flexible, but less explicit.

 There are some simple things you can't do with *path expressions*.
 The most common are comparing values like in::